-AAMT provides a free referral service for the public to ensure they receive the best possible treatment and care.
-AAMT confirms massage therapists, remedial massage therapists and myotherapists on behalf of the profession for the benefit of consumers, health fund providers and employers.
+Massage & Myotherapy Australia provides a free referral service for the public to ensure they receive the best possible treatment and care.
+Massage & Myotherapy Australia confirms massage therapists, remedial massage therapists and myotherapists on behalf of the profession for the benefit of consumers, health fund providers and employers.
+Massage & Myotherapy Australia provides an education program for public via social media advertising to educate the public on the benefit of massage and to seek treatment from a qualified therapist.